AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 * {api:anychart.core.grids.Radar#stroke}stroke(){api} sets the stroke
 * {api:anychart.core.grids.Polar#palette}palette(){api} sets the fills to create solid or interlaced effects.

+#### Stroke

 In the sample below, there is a radar chart with the stroke of both grids configured:

-Here is a polar chart with the stroke of both grids configured:

 ```
 // configure the stroke of the x-grid